hfAdjei/hakeem/README.md

 ---
  From the streets of Accra Ghana, is a creative who is excited about journeys and passionate about finding creative solutions to everyday problems.
- I am a UI/UX designer and junior dev who seeks to translate ideas and learn through open-source projects.
+ I am a UI/UX designer and junior dev who seeks to translate ideas, craete aethestic creative stuff and contribute to cool open-source projects.

  On my free time, I write at [afdtechtalk](afd-techtalk.com) and [@Medium](https://medium.com/@namijiwrites).
  Outside coding I enjoy cooking, daydreaming stories I hope to publish as novels, and also geek about podcasts, photography, illustration and anime.